oebitw/data-structures-and-algorithms/javascript/code-challenges/array-binary-search/readme.md

 then i returned the index of the value.
 If the value is not found i returned -1

-I used O(log(n)) notation because I'm using for loop here, and it is a liner time so O(log(n) will perform better in speed and time.
+I used O(log(n)) notation because it will perform better in speed and time.

 ## Solution